Anže Kopitar: Personal life

 When Kopitar was four, his father first taught him how to skate; Matjaž built an ice rink in their backyard in Hrušica, and Kopitar would play there whenever he could.
 Kopitar has a brother, Gašper, who is five years younger and also plays ice hockey.
 When the Kopitar family moved to Los Angeles, Gašper joined a junior team sponsored by the Kings.
 He then played for the Portland Winterhawks of the major junior Western Hockey League (WHL) and the Des Moines Buccaneers of the United States Hockey League (USHL), before turning professional with Mora IK in Sweden.
 Kopitar's grandmother taught English at a local high school, and both Kopitar and his brother learned to speak English from her.
-Kopitar speaks five languages: Slovene, Serbian, German, Swedish, and English.
+Kopitar speaks five languages: Slovenian, Serbian, German, Swedish, and English.
 He enjoys playing soccer and is a declared supporter of Slovenian soccer club NK Maribor.

 Kopitar is renowned in Slovenia due to his hockey exploits, with a government-sponsored website declaring that after he won the Stanley Cup in 2012 he was "the most recognised Slovenian sportsman."
 As a youth, he played in the 2000 and 2001 Quebec International Pee-Wee Hockey Tournaments with a team from Slovenia.
 He also hosts an annual charity golf tournament that benefits various groups, mainly youths.

 Kopitar lived with his parents until moving to Sweden, where he lived alone in an apartment.
 After his first season in the NHL, the rest of Kopitar's family joined him in Los Angeles; Kopitar bought a home in Manhattan Beach in 2014.
 Kopitar met Ines Dominc in Slovenia in 2005; they married in July 2013.
 Their first child, a daughter named Neža, was born on 14 March 2015.
 Their second child, son Jakob, was born 5 October 2016.